Relating to Anthroposophy

 In this core, we find universal cosmic beings who have, at different times, brought great gifts to humanity.
 All of these beings – Moses, Zarathustra, the Gautama Buddha and Christ Jesus – can be approached by and understood by modern human beings.
 Anthroposophy can be a great help in such a task.

-And when it comes to stewarding the Earth with consciousness and love, anthroposophy can help us understand how cosmic rhythms can be harnessed to enhance and heal the patch of earth that we are caring for.
+When it comes to stewarding the Earth with consciousness and love, anthroposophy can help us understand how cosmic rhythms can be harnessed to enhance and heal the patch of earth that we are caring for.
 This is what underpins biodynamic agriculture and gardening.

 So these are a few thoughts that I share with you about anthroposophy.
 Anthroposophy is what informs our Christopherus curriculum, but I should hasten to say that no one who uses our or any other Waldorf material or who sends their child to a Waldorf school is expected to be an anthroposophist.
 But it is always a healthy practice to be informed about what one is entering into!
 And as a homeschooling parent – as any parent or teacher – it is you that will be guiding your children out of what lives within you.
 Tools such as our curriculum and books can help foster and inform what you do.
 But at the end of the day, you are the core.